aprilharris/spring2024jennasrecipegenerator/explanation.md

-This JavaScript function, fetchRecipes(), is designed to fetch recipes based on ingredients provided by the user from the Spoonacular API.
+Our app's main function is fetchRecipes().
+This function fetches recipes based on ingredients provided by the user from the Spoonacular API.

 Let's break down how it works: